Obi-Wan: You don't need to see his identification.

 - This may be a Time Lord trait, as Professor Chronotis in "Shada" also displays it, causing people to think that despite his eccentric behaviour and dark secret that he 'seems like such a nice old man', and completely beneath suspicion or dislike.
 Even when he tricks the other characters, they let him get away with this behaviour because he seems so harmless.
 Of course, he is the opposite of harmless.

 - The Russian mini-series Wolf Messing: Seeing through time, based on the (fictionalized) biography of the supposed Polish-Jewish psychic Wolf Messing, has the titular character do this several times.
 The first time is quite by accident, when he runs away from home as a boy and sneaks on a train to Warsaw.
 When caught by the train conductor, he gives the man a piece of paper, who stamps it as if it's a ticket.
 Later, he unintentionally causes the conductor to jump off the moving train.
 His abilities are shown to not work on a few strong-willed individuals, including the Magnificent Bastard Baron Heinrich Canaris, who keeps hounding Messing through the latter's life, first in order to get the psychic to help him with gambling and then trying to capture him as an SS Standartenführer.
 Another memorable use of this ability has Messing do it from another room to 4 Nazis in order to simply walk out of a German prison.

-- There are several levels of enchantment spells in D&D. Charm Person merely makes the target perceive you as an ally (like the Jedi mind trick), Suggestion forces the target to perform a single task, and Dominate Person puts them under your complete control.
+- Charm Person and Suggestion.
+There are several levels of enchantment spells in D&D. Charm Person merely makes the target perceive you as an ally (like the Jedi mind trick), Suggestion forces the target to perform a single task, and Dominate Person puts them under your complete control.
 There are countless other charm or compulsion spells with more specific effects.

 - Mind Control with the Suggestion limitation or high levels of Charisma do this in GURPS.